 Alfred Schipke, is the IMF Senior Resident Representative for China.
 Previously, he was a division chief in the Asia and Pacific Department, where he coordinated the work on fast growing low income countries in South-East Asia (Frontier Economies) and led missions to Vietnam.
 He was a division chief in the IMF’s Western Hemisphere Department in charge of the Latin Caribbean and Eastern Caribbean Currency Union (ECCU) divisions.
 Among others, he negotiated a high access Stand-by Arrangement, which included a debt restructuring and a debt-equity swap for one of the countries in the ECCU, as well as an $800 million precautionary Stand-By Arrangement for El Salvador.
 Also, he was the Regional Resident Representative for Central America, Panama, and the Dominican Republic and worked in the IMF European Department.
 He teaches international trade and finance at Harvard University, John F. Kennedy School of Government and has authored and edited a number of books and articles, including a recently published handbook on the ECCU.
 His research has focused on economic integration and the linkages between macroeconomics and finance.

-Murtaza Syed, Murtaza Syed joined the IMF through the Economist Program in 2004.
-He has since worked in the Fiscal Affairs Department and the Asia Pacific Department.
+Waikei Raphael Lam, W. Raphael Lam joined the Beijing office as a Resident Representative.
+He joined the IMF through the Economist Program and has since worked in the European Department, Finance Department, and the Asia Pacific Department.

 Cai Zhihong, Economist (seconded from People's Bank of China)